 Collection and use of personal information

-The Firm does not collect any personal data about you on this website, apart from information which you volunteer (for example by emailing us or using our online feedback form).
+The Chambers does not collect any personal data about you on this website, apart from information which you volunteer (for example by emailing us or using our online feedback form).
 This personal data may include:

 your name and contact details, including your address, phone number and email address;and